 Find You A Gif

-In line with my interest about attention management (see Monotask, above), The Attention Management Blog is a tumblelog I've kept going for the last several years.
-It’s where I list quotes, links, excerpts, and other foraged bits from the web that address focus, distraction, and doing good work.
+In line with my interest in attention management (see Monotask, above), this was a tumblelog I kept from 2008 – 2018.
+Quotes, links, excerpts, and other foraged bits from the web that address focus, distraction, and doing good work.
 (This was on Tumblr, so isn’t here as an example of my coding; I just found the content.) →

 Beautiful Buttons for Twitter Bootstrappers